Pukkattupadi

-Pukkattupady is a suburb of the City of Kochi, in Ernakulam District, Kerala, India.
-It is in intersection of major bus route from Aluva Town via F.A.C.T and BPCL to Thrippunithura and Kolenchery via Kizhakkambalam and the routes from Perumbavoor to Ernakulam via NPOL or Edappally.
+Pukkattupady is a suburb of the city of Kochi, in Ernakulam District, Kerala, India.
+Situated around 15 km east of the city centre, it is an intersection of major bus route from Aluva via F.A.C.T and BPCL to Thrippunithura and Kolenchery via Kizhakkambalam and the routes from Perumbavoor to Ernakulam via NPOL or Edappally.

 It comes under Edathala and Kizhakkambalam Grama Panchayaths.
 It belongs to Central Kerala Division.

 The town is 10 kilometres towards East from District headquarters Kakkanad and 216 km from State capital Thiruvananthapuram.
 It is 11 kilometres from Edapally and 10 kilometres from Aluva Metro station.
 Being a suburb in City of Kochi, the greatest advantage of Pukkatupady is that the distance between the main centres of Kochi city and Pukkatupady are almost same.

 To its south is Pazhanganad and Kizhakkambalam, east is Oorakkad and Thamarachal, south west is Kakkanad and to north is South Vazhakulam and Malayidomthuruth, north west is Choondy.